Blosc/python-blosc2/RELEASING.rst

 * Preliminary task: Double check that the supported Python versions for the wheels are the correct ones (`.github/workflows/cibuildwheels.yml`).
   Add/remove Python version if needed.
+Also, update the `classifiers` field for the supported Python versions.

 * Create a signed tag ``X.Y.Z`` from ``main``.
 Use the next message::